 Serial communication protocol description

-A single VID6606 chip has ability to drive up to 4 stepper motors.
-In that case we would need 8 input signals, four for step signals and four for directions.
+A single VID6606 chip has the ability to drive up to 4 stepper motors.
+In that case, we would need 8 input signals, four for step signals and four for directions.
 As you probably guessed, with 8 channels the number of inputs increases twice.
-Therefore, PoStepVID6606 reduces 16 input signals to only 3 thanks to serial-parallel conversion circuit.
-The communication between PoStepVID6606 and master device is based on synchronous unidirectional protocol using clock, data and latch signal.
+Therefore, PoStepVID6606 reduces 16 input signals to only 3 thanks to the serial-parallel conversion circuit.
+The communication between PoStepVID6606 and the master device is based on a synchronous unidirectional protocol using clock, data and latch signal.

 Even more, PoStepVID6606’s digital TTL data input levels are +3.3V and +5V compatible.
 The serial data length is 16-bit and contains step and direction signal for 8 stepper motor driver VID6606 inputs.
 Data is organized as you can see on Picture 4.

-Most significant bit (MSb) must be sent first!
-Step/Direction outputs are latched at rising edge of the RCK signal.
+The most significant bit (MSb) must be sent first!
+Step/Direction outputs are latched at the rising edge of the RCK signal.
 Driver VID6606 can operate with step signals frequency up to 1MHz.
-At least two 16-bit data package must be sent to generate single step pulse signal.
+At least two 16-bit data packages must be sent to generate single-step pulse signal.

-However, PoStepVID6606 serial protocol allows different approaches generating step/direction signals.
+However, the PoStepVID6606 serial protocol allows different approaches generating step/direction signals.
 One of them is sending ‘0’ in constant time intervals and sending ‘1’ when step pulse or reverse direction is required.
-That kind approach is used in PoKeys application (Picture 5)
+That kind of approach is used in the PoKeys application (Picture 5)